ablyamitsaini/ewheelers_V9.1.1/readme.txt

 	.
 027584 - Guest user logout and login option both are displaying at same time .
 027429 - Notice displayed after importing invalid policy point identifier row.
 	.
 027655 - Select All checkbox is not getting checked if manually select all rows.
+	.
+027579 - in wish list > move, cart and delete button shouldn't display until any item is selected